sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 ## Check out a new branch
 Before you do any changes to your project check out a new branch.
-In case you mess up your project you always can safely rewind to your master branch and start from a blank slade again.
+In case you mess up your project you always can safely rewind to your master branch and start from a blank slate again.

     $ git checkout -b rails4-0

 ## Update Ruby to the latest patch level
-That is not neccessary but to be on the safe side I want to have the latest patch level of Ruby 1.9.3.
+That is not necessary but to be on the safe side I want to have the latest patch level of Ruby 1.9.3.
 We can check the versions with

     $ rvm list known | grep 1.9.3